jonathan-robertson/amnesia/README.md

 As an 7DTD admin and modder for a few years now, I've noticed some problematic patterns and this mod was created to take a stab at addressing some of them.

-> :bar_chart: Progression is a core piece of any RPG.
+> 📊 Progression is a core piece of any RPG.
 Once the opportunity to progress has faded or become convoluted, player engagement/enjoyment evaporates with time.

 Observation | Problem | How Amnesia attempts to address it
 --- | --- | ---